 RETURNING TO WORK: This guide explains how to move from benefits and return to the workforce.

 Your local Jobcentre Plus office can help you prepare for a job, and stay in work afterwards, through:

 Some specific programs help disabled people look for work - even those with a long-term health condition.
 They make it easier for you to find a job or to gain new skills.
 Contact your Jobcentre Plus if you have a disability and want get back into work.

 Contact your Jobcentre Plus work coach about the various job search programmes.
 They have information on schemes that help you prepare for work.
 Your work coach can also help you keep on working after you stopped claiming benefits.

 The DWP Work Programme stopped taking on any new participants from the 1st of April 2017.
-But, you can continue taking part for up to 2 years from the date you joined if you already started.
+Even so, you can continue taking part for up to two (2) years from the date you joined if you already started.

 What happens when you have been on the Work Programme for the full 2 years?
 In this case you must attend an assessment interview at Jobcentre Plus.
 The aim of the interview is to help you plan for work and learn where to find it.